nyu-pl-fa22/class02/README.md

 * the contents of local variables and parameters in functional languages.

-The lifetime of these objects may be longer than the lifetime of the subroutine in which they were created.
+The lifetime of these objects may be longer than the lifetime of the activation record for the call to the subroutine in which they were created.
 These objects are therefore allocated on the *heap*: a section of memory set aside for such objects (not to be confused with the data structure for implementing priority queues, aka.
 Fibonacci Heap).

 The heap is finite: if we allocate too many objects, we will run out of space.